omer-priel/omer-priel/README.md

 - 💬 Ask me about **Python, FastAPI, Django** or any **Language** / **Technology** / **Tool** that mentioned in this **README**.

 - 🌱 I am currently contributing to [mermaid](https://mermaid.js.org/) \
 even thogh I a Back-End Developer.
-Because, it is a tool I like to use.
+Because, it is a tool that I using daily.

+- I am currently working for [EasyFarm](http://easyfarm.co.il/) as a Back-End Developer.

-- 🔭 I’m currently working on final projects for the last year in the University
+- 🔭 I am currently working on final projects for the last year in the University

 - 📫 Reach me by email **omer.priel2@gmail.com** or by WhatsApp to **(+972) 058-6656434**

+- ⚡ Fun fact, I am **Linux Mint** and love it.
+But I choose it because it looked like **Windows** for me.

 ### Linkedin:
 <p align="left">